-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the field of information systems technology are introduced to basic concepts of computer hardware and software.
 Instruction is provided in Microsoft Office (Word, Excel, Access and PowerPoint) and students demonstrate beginner skills in these programs.
 Students will be introduced to the basics of safety, as well as equipment identification and use.
 The introduction to computer hardware includes knowledge of computer components and computer accessories.
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.